 Grade 11: Career and College Preparation

 In the junior year, students narrow down their interests, set goals, and begin preparing to achieve those goals.
 Students will receive an overview of the college admissions process, information on college prep testing requirements, scholarship and financial aid information.
-Junior are invited to take the PSAT or ASVAB test and attend the Spokane College Fair.
+Junior are invited to take the PSAT or ASVAB test and attend the MHS T24 College and Career Fair, Community Trades Night, and Spokane National College Fair.

 Knowing What You Need